+Geometry

-Geometry the Geometry f displays pinion the Geometry f Child Window. ield identifies whether the FEA Mesh Editor window or gear data.
-It is not possible to change the selection in ield, as it is controlled by the Geometry displayed in the Meshing the Meshing field identifies whether the FEA Mesh Editor window displays tooth only or hub and tooth data.
-The Meshing field drop-down list box offers two options: Tooth Hub+Teeth only the tooth is meshed and displayed; both hub and teeth are meshed and displayed.
+the Geometry field identifies whether the FEA Mesh Editor window displays pinion or gear data.
+It is not possible to change the selection in the Geometry field, as it is controlled by the Geometry displayed in the Child Window.

+Meshing

+the Meshing field identifies whether the FEA Mesh Editor window displays tooth only or hub and tooth data.
+The Meshing field dropdown list box offers two options:

+Tooth only the tooth is meshed and displayed; Hub+Teeth both hub and teeth are meshed and displayed.